singhgautam7/Learn-SQL---Personal-Notes/2 - company db/README.md

 ## Union
 For union, same number of columns and same data type is required by both the queries from union.
+*NOTE* - ORDER BY clause should come after UNION not before
 - **UNION**: only keeps unique records
 - **UNION ALL**: keeps all records, including duplicates